cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Datagram submission

-Host state machines which implement the relayer module MAY define a `submitDatagram` function to submit [datagrams](../../docs/ibc/2_IBC_TERMINOLOGY.md), which will be included in transactions, directly to the relayer module (defined in [ICS 26](../ics-026-relayer-module):
+Host state machines which implement the routing module MAY define a `submitDatagram` function to submit [datagrams](../../docs/ibc/2_IBC_TERMINOLOGY.md), which will be included in transactions, directly to the routing module (defined in [ICS 26](../ics-026-routing-module):

 ```typescript
 type submitDatagram = (datagram: Datagram) => void
 ```

-`submitDatagram` allows relayer processes to submit IBC datagrams directly to the relayer module on the host state machine.
+`submitDatagram` allows relayer processes to submit IBC datagrams directly to the routing module on the host state machine.
 Host state machines MAY require that the relayer process submitting the datagram has an account to pay transaction fees, signs over the datagram in a larger transaction structure, etc — `submitDatagram` MUST define & construct any such packaging required.

 ### Exception system